microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

     ![](images/synapse-1.png)

-1. Once you have created the two Linked Services, be certain to press the **Publish all** button at the top to publish our work finalize the creation of the linked services and click **Publish**.
+1. Once you have created the two Linked Services, be certain to press the **Publish all** button at the top to publish our work and finalize the creation of the linked services and click **Publish**.

    ![](images/publish-linked.png)